 If your skin turns red while you’re enjoying the outdoors, you’re likely to lay the blame on sunburn.
 However, the sun isn’t the only element that can cause your skin to turn red.
 Exposure to other environmental factors like cold temperatures, strong winds, heavy rain, pollution and allergens (like pollen or grass) can also leave your skin feeling red, itchy and raw.
 If you have a sensitive or dry skin type in the first place, this exposure will leave the skin even more inflamed and out of balance.

 Probably the most common skin condition associated with redness is rosacea.
-Eminence Organics Product Support Representative and Certified Esthetician Alicia Hawthorne says: “Rosacea is a common inflammatory skin disorder that mainly affects skin on the face, causing redness around the nose, chin, forehead and cheeks primarily.”
+Eminence Organics Product Support Team Lead and Certified Esthetician Alicia Hawthorne says: “Rosacea is a common inflammatory skin disorder that mainly affects skin on the face, causing redness around the nose, chin, forehead and cheeks primarily.”
 Rosacea is a chronic skin condition with four main forms: erythemato-telangiectatic, papulo-pustular, phymatous and ocular rosacea.
 Erythemato-telangiectatic rosacea can also include uncomfortable swelling and roughness.
 Papulo-pustular rosacea can be mistaken for acne as pustules on the cheeks are a common symptom.
 Phymatous rosacea is common on the nose and causes the skin to thicken.
 Ocular rosacea affects both the skin and eyes causing the eyes to be consistently uncomfortable.

 What Should I Avoid?